Pudim Abade de Priscos

 An extraordinarily rich Portuguese crème caramel made with fifteen egg yolks, a port-scented sugar syrup and—surprisingly—a piece of bacon fat, steamed to a glossy, silken set in a caramel-lined mold.

-Created in the 19th century by Father Manuel Rebelo, the Abbot of Priscos near Braga; a celebrated example of Portugal's conventual sweets tradition.
+Created in the 19th century by Father Manuel Rebelo, the Abbot of Priscos near Braga; a well-known example of Portugal's conventual sweets tradition.

 Impossibly smooth and dense, it melts on the tongue with deep caramel sweetness and a faint warmth of port and cinnamon.
 The hidden bacon lends a barely perceptible savory roundness that makes the richness sing.